launchdarkly/api-client-go/docs/ExperimentTimeSeriesSlice.md

 HasVariationData returns a boolean if a field has been set.

-### SetVariationDataNil

-`func (o *ExperimentTimeSeriesSlice) SetVariationDataNil(b bool)`

- SetVariationDataNil sets the value for VariationData to be an explicit nil

-### UnsetVariationData
-`func (o *ExperimentTimeSeriesSlice) UnsetVariationData()`

-UnsetVariationData ensures that no value is present for VariationData, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)